continue-revolution/sd-webui-animatediff/README.md

 1. **Overlap** — Number of frames to overlap in context.
 If overlap is -1 (default): your overlap will be `Context batch size` // 4.
 1. **Save format** — Format of the output.
 Choose at least one of "GIF"|"MP4"|"WEBP"|"PNG".
 Check "TXT" if you want infotext, which will live in the same directory as the output GIF.
 Infotext is also accessible via `stable-diffusion-webui/params.txt` and outputs in all formats.
     1. You can optimize GIF with `gifsicle` (`apt install gifsicle` required, read [#91](https://github.com/continue-revolution/sd-webui-animatediff/pull/91) for more information) and/or `palette` (read [#104](https://github.com/continue-revolution/sd-webui-animatediff/pull/104) for more information).
 Go to `Settings/AnimateDiff` to enable them.
+    2. You can set quality and lossless for WEBP via `Settings/AnimateDiff`.
+Read [#233](https://github.com/continue-revolution/sd-webui-animatediff/pull/233) for more information.
 1. **Reverse** — Append reversed frames to your output.
 See [#112](https://github.com/continue-revolution/sd-webui-animatediff/issues/112) for instruction.
 1. **Frame Interpolation** — Interpolate between frames with Deforum's FILM implementation.
 Requires Deforum extension. [#128](https://github.com/continue-revolution/sd-webui-animatediff/pull/128)
 1. **Interp X** — Replace each input frame with X interpolated output frames. [#128](https://github.com/continue-revolution/sd-webui-animatediff/pull/128).